ethereum-optimism/optimism/packages/docs/src/core/src/spec/execution-manager.rst

 The last example to highlight is that `SSTORE` and `SLOAD` also need to be transpiled into calls to the OVM ExecutionManager Contract.
 Recall that one of the requirements is that the OVM ExecutionManager Contract needs to store all layer 2 state.
 This is so rollup blocks can commit to single pre-state and post-state roots and the fraud proof's pre- and post-state can be verified and executed through the OVM ExecutionManager Contract on layer 1 during fraud proofs.

-A list of transpiled opcodes and other transpilation details are available [here](https://github.com/op-optimism/optimistic-rollup/wiki/Opcode-Transpilation-Details).
+A list of transpiled opcodes and other transpilation details are available `here <https://github.com/op-optimism/optimistic-rollup/wiki/Opcode-Transpilation-Details>`_.

 Example: A user trading ETH for BAT on Uniswap
 ==============================================